KDAB/KDDockWidgets/README.md

 Licensing
 =========

-This software is provided as GPLv2 (See LICENSE.GPL.txt), or, alternatively, contact KDAB at <info@kdab.com> if you need different licensing.
+This software is provided as GPLv2 (See LICENSE.GPL.txt) or, alternatively, contact KDAB at <info@kdab.com> if you need different licensing.